Bike Down A Maui Volcano

 Haleakala Volcano Bicycle Rides in Maui

 Biking down the volcano has been a popular activity on Maui for several years.
-But I suggest that you AVOID this activity.

 Several tour companies offer group bike rides.
 They take you up in a van, bringing along the bikes in a trailer.
 Then you coast downhill on your bike for about three hours, on the same winding road as the cars and vans.